OccupationalTherapy.com Phone: 866-782-9924

 sue dahl popolizio

-Dr. Dahl-Popolizio brings 20 years of experience practicing as a licensed occupational therapist and board certified hand therapist and upper extremity specialist (CHT).
-She has practiced in multiple medical settings (inpatient intensive care, acute care, sub- acute care and intensive rehabilitation), as well as in out-patient and home care settings.
-She has created and developed four out-patient hand therapy clinics, spearheading activities such as equipment needs assessment, inventory acquisition and program marketing development.
+Dr. Dahl-Popolizio brings over 20 years of experience practicing as a licensed occupational therapist and board certified hand therapist and upper extremity specialist (CHT).
+She has practiced in multiple medical settings (inpatient intensive care, acute care, subacute care and intensive rehabilitation), as well as in outpatient and home care settings.
+She has created and developed four outpatient hand therapy clinics, spearheading activities such as equipment needs assessment, inventory acquisition and program marketing development.
 Most recently, Dr. Dahl-Popolizio developed the hand and upper extremity specialty department at a private physical therapy clinic where she practiced.
-In addition to her practice, Dr. Dahl-Popolizio is an entrepreneur who has successfully created a unique hands-free, virtual physical therapy program, advancing the practice of therapy with today’s technology.
-In her work as an entrepreneur she led a team comprised of therapists, software program developers and administration to develop the product and the patent.
-She also completed the trademark application process.
-For this venture her team received the prestigious Edson Venture Catalyst Award.
-Dr. Dahl-Popolizio received her her Doctorate in Behavioral Health from Arizona State University, her Post-Baccalaureate Certificate in Occupational Therapy from Quinnipiac University, and her Bachelor of Science degree in Physical Education, from California State University San Bernardino.
+In addition to her practice, Dr. Dahl-Popolizio is an entrepreneur who has successfully created a unique hands-free, virtual occupational/physical therapy program, advancing the practice of therapy with today’s technology.
+She recently published the findings of the research completed with this program.
+Her current research includes inter-professional collaborative projects to increase the presence of integrated care providers in the primary care setting.
+She is a leader in the movement to integrate occupational therapy services in the primary care setting.
+In her work as an entrepreneur she led an interprofessional team comprised of therapists, software program developers, and administration to develop the product and the patent.
+Currently Dr. Dahl-Popolizio is Clinical Assistant Professor in the Doctor of Behavioral Health program at Arizona State University (ASU).
+She received her Doctor of Behavioral Health from ASU, her Post-Baccalaureate Certificate in Occupational Therapy from Quinnipiac University, and her Bachelor of Science degree in Physical Education, from California State University San Bernardino.

 Related Courses